 With the American Express Blue Cash Everyday card, you’ll need excellent credit.
 In other words, if you’ve had 3 cars repossessed in the past 2 years, you probably won’t qualify for this card.
 However, those with excellent credit will be able to take advantage of the features of this card if they choose to do so.

 Overall Blue Cash from American Express is a great card for people who are looking to get cash rebates on every day purchases such as gas and food.
-The useful features such as the Buyers Assurance Plan and Return protection are an added bonus however they are really just icing on an already great cake.
+The useful features such as the Buyers Assurance Plan and Return Protection are an added bonus, however they are really just icing on an already great cake.
+If you want high rewards for gas, groceries and clothing, the Blue Cash Everyday card is hard to beat, especially with no annual fee and a great sign-up bonus.